Plan your trip

 End of Austin Street, Hopetoun

-Founded in 2015, Silo Art Trail is Australia’s largest outdoor gallery.
-The trail stretches over 200 kilometres, linking Brim with neighbouring towns Lascelles, Patchewollock, Rosebery, Rupanyup and Sheep Hills.
+The Silo Art Trail is Australia’s largest outdoor gallery.
+The trail stretches over 200 kilometres, linking neighbouring towns Brim, Lascelles, Patchewollock, Rosebery, Rupanyup and Sheep Hills.

 Providing an insight into the true spirit of the Wimmera Mallee, the trail recognises and celebrates the region’s people through a series of large-scale mural portraits painted onto grain silos, many of which date back to the 1930s.